Synix4Life/Synix4Life/README.md

 - Computer Science Student at TU Darmstadt ⚡<br>
 - Using Linux Mint 🍀<br>
 - Coding for fun + university 📜<br>
-- Student Assistant for the module "Introduction to Programming II" ✏️
+- Student Assistant for the module "Introduction to Programming I" ✏️
 - Speaking German (native language) 🇩🇪 , English (~C1) 🇺🇸, nowing some bits about other languages
 - Casually enjoying gaming & speedcubing (visit https://www.worldcubeassociation.org/persons/2019LANG04 )😂
 - On the side car- detailer & painter with a friend 🔥